Skip to main content

 Step 5

-Go to the Dashboard again and click to initiate an update in your fleet:
+Go to the Fleet Manager again and, on Actions, click to initiate an update in your fleet:

 Click in your fleet